calvinchengx/helloreact/README.md

 # Isomorphic ReactJS

-A ReactJS web frontend that is SEO-friendly using Server-Side Rendered (SSR) template for the first-time and thereafter, does not need to call the server again.
+A ReactJS web SPA (Single-Page App) frontend that is SEO-friendly using Server-Side Rendered (SSR) template for the first-time and thereafter, does not need to call the server again.
 Doing this also ensures that visitors entering the site from other urls other than the home '/' path will also be served appropriately.
 No more broken urls which is typical of frontend-only static sites.
 At the same time, we benefit from not having to make unnecessary calls to the server!

 Call once and we are done.

 This isomorphic layout should be used in conjunction with a separate API backend (not included here) that will serve data to the frontend.